 Our atmospheric concentration of CO2 gets the lion’s share of attention because our increased concentration of greenhouse gases like CO2 causes more heat to be trapped by the atmosphere.
-However, another critical “hockey stick” that gets very little attention, and that’s the sharp decline in summer ice in the Arctic over a thousand-year average, shown below.
+There’s also a sharp decline in summer ice in the Arctic over a thousand-year average, shown below.

-On average, the Arctic has lost over 2 million square meters of ice extent—that’s an area the size of Greenland or Mexico!
+On average, the Arctic has lost over two million square meters of ice extent—that’s an area the size of Greenland or Mexico!
 And the losses are speeding up.
-NASA’s latest data set, including the 2018 Arctic sea ice minimum, says we’re losing ice at about 12.8% per decade.
-This is especially alarming because last year, 2017, set records for temperatures, wildfires, and extreme storms; and this year, 2018, is looking no better.
+NASA’s latest data set shows we’re losing ice at about 12.8% per decade.
+Sadly, multiple studies have predicted that the Arctic is trending towards an ice-free summer around the middle of the century.

 We invite you to take action and help us restore the Arctic ice and polar habitat.